 Another bonus for eating gelato over ice cream is that gelato melts slower.

-Even though my brioche con gelato looks like a potential mess in waiting, I was able to take my time while sitting outside in the sun and not have it drip all over me.
+Even though my brioche with gelato looks like a potential mess in waiting, I was able to take my time while sitting outside on a hot day and not have it drip all over me.

-And as if all this fabulous gelato isn't enough, Cremeria Santo Stefano also makes some killer chocolate truffles.
+And as if all this fabulous gelato in Bologna isn't enough, Cremeria Santo Stefano also makes some killer chocolate truffles.
 I couldn't resist buying a few.

 Address: Via Castiglione 44 d/e, Bologna

 The interior is more spacious than Cremeria Santo Stefano.
-However, it lacked some of the charms in terms of design and decor.
+However, it lacked some of the same charming design and decor.

-I always try a few flavors before ordering a full serving, but I have to admit I have my favorites and often stick to them.
+I always try a few flavors before ordering a whole serving, but I have to admit I have my favorites and often stick to them.

-I love the a mint chocolate combo, and Sorbetteria Castiglione delivers on taste and quality.
+One of those classic flavors I love is chocolate, and another is mint.
+I love the mint chocolate combo, and La Sorbetteria Castiglione delivers on taste and quality.

-I mean just look at that photo above and tell me you don't want to eat that too!
+Look at that photo above and tell me you don't want to eat that delicious gelato too!

 Cremeria La Vecchia Stalla